Method-Security/methodaws/README.md

 - `docker run methodsecurity/methodaws`
 - `docker run ghcr.io/method-security/methodaws:0.0.1`
-- Download the latest binary from the [https://github.com/Method-Security/methodaws/releases/latest]
+- Download the latest binary from the [Github Releases](releases) page
 - [Installation documentation](./docs/getting-started/index.md)

 ### Authentication

 methodaws is built using the AWS Go SDK and leverages the same AWS Credentials that are used by the AWS CLI.
 Specifically, it looks for the proper environment variables to be exported with credential information.
-For more information, please see the AWS documentation on how to [export AWS credentials as environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html).
+For more information, please see the AWS documentation on how to [export AWS credentials as environment variables](aws_env_vars).

 ### General Usage